stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 {% embed url="https://www.arweave.org/" %}

 > We were aware of arweave.
 There is some research going on into other solutions such as Seer (?).
 Do we know where ergoauctions stores its NFTs ?
+Is it on IPFS - **Rich Kopcho**

 {% embed url="https://ergoauctions.org/#/auction/active?type=picture" %}